jiatuya/PDM/README.md

 New data will be used to test the performance of existing model.

 ## Limitations and Issues
 The patients' phenotypes are not evenly distributed.
-Not all phenotype data was avilable, for existing data there were more epilesy patients than others. [phenotype counts](value_counts.txt) This study combined SNVs from all 1404 patients.
-It is a question that whether this model has a bias to the majority phenotype SNVs even duplicates were removed.
+Not all phenotype data was avilable, for existing data there were more epilesy patients than others (see [phenotype counts](value_counts.txt)).
+This study combined SNVs from all 1404 patients, which lead to a question that whether this model had a bias to the majority phenotype SNVs even duplicates were removed.

-So many missing values were in the raw dataset, especially in the columns **"Clinvar"** and **"HGMD"**, which are two databases record SNVs pathogenicity with published evidence.
+So many missing values were in the raw dataset, especially in the columns **"Clinvar"** and **"HGMD"**, which are two databases that record SNVs pathogenicity with published evidence.
 These two features were transfered to dummies.

 ## Current Progress